what we do

 what makes dumball different

-There are always immatators – naturally.
-Be we are the original fancy dress banger rally – and leagues ahead of the others.
+There are always imitators – naturally.
+But we are the original fancy dress banger rally – and leagues ahead of the others.
 Unlike every other banger rally out there, we help you out as much as we can.
 You get accommodation arranged and included, as well as slap up meals, ceremonies and parties.
-On the road, instead of going off on our own, we stick together – an un breakble team of show-off morons.
+On the road, instead of going off on our own, we stick together – an unbreakable team of show-off morons.
 So we can stick together, we split the cars into groups which we quite grandly call ‘squadrons’ – who communicate via shortwave radio.
 Oh yes Bosshog!
 Each squadron weaves their way to our daily destination, spreading magic, madness and mayhem as they go.
-And the best bit – we don’t make a profit – so it’s a cheap as is humanly possible!
+And the best bit – we don’t make a profit – so it’s as cheap as is humanly possible!

 Your fee includes all ferries, accomodation group parties, an awards ceremony and when you arrive at the dumball meeting point, you’ll be given a bag full of stuff.
 Dogtags (so we can identify you) a driver’s manual, cool t-shirts to wear and most importantly your short wave radio which will be tuned to speak to other members of your squadron.
 The Radios are great fun, and chatting away to the other members of your squadron will keep you sane as we hot-foot it across a continent (well almost).
 Great games to play over the radios include ‘name that tune’ (best if you have an iPod) and the hours will fly by with a game of ‘guess what number I’m thinking of’…